 3/30/2017-Biosolids Public Information Session scheduled for April 27th, 6pm-7:30pm in the Alaska Room at the Airport (free parking provided).
 All members of the public are invited to attend this meeting.
 We will have a short presentation overviewing the biosolids project and upcoming dryer installation, followed by a Q&A session.

 3/1/2017-The dryer is currently in the design phase.
-Preliminary site work is being completed to prepare for construction this fall.
+Preliminary site work is being completed to prepare for construction this summer.
 The project schedule is shown below.

 Current project timeline for dryer design and installation.